Table of Contents

 While welding on a specific joint of metal, the current comes from the machine to the electrode holder, to the grounded area where welding is happening.
 And it results in heating and melting the electrode to create a metal bead.

-The bead then solidifies as the temperature goes down, holding the metal joints together.
+The bead then solidifies as the temperature cools, holding the metal joints together.
 In other words, welding is a way of bonding pieces of metal.
 In fusion welding, the melted piece of metal (or “bead”) is the electrode (aka “rod” since its a long wire or rod shape).

 There are of course, other ways to bond metal such as riveting, soldering, and brazing.
 But welding has become most popular because of its strength, versatility, and efficiency.